 General business networking

-- Cambridgeshire Chamber of Commerce holds free informal networking evenings and training opportunities at a range of venues across the county.
-They have also launched a Championing Business initiative to create a community of local champions from businesses to help foster individual and collective growth and forge cohesive working partnerships and engagement within local areas.
+- Cambridgeshire Chamber of Commerce holds free informal networking events and training opportunities at a range of venues across the county.

 - Cambridge Network is a cross-sector membership organisation that brings people together - from business and academia - to meet each other and share ideas, encouraging collaboration for greater success.